 Given the recent FDA approval of transcateher aortic valve replacement devices (TAVR), I continue to receive interesting questions from our patient community.
 For example, Denise recently wrote to me, “Hi Adam – My mom is 84 years old and diagnosed with severe aortic stenosis.
 We’re researching the possibility of using the catheter valve to help her.
 I’ve read that the valve can be inserted through the groin or through the heart.
 What determines the way in which this valve is implanted?
 Is one better than the other?
 Thanks, Denise.”

 Denise raises a great question.
 That said, I wanted to provide Denise a great answer.
-For that reason, I contacted Dr. Mathew Williams, the Co-Director of the Columbia Heart Valve Center which is part of NewYork-Presbyterian Hospital at Columbia University Medical Center.
+For that reason, I contacted Dr. Mathew Williams, at NYU Langone Health.
 So you know, Dr. Williams is uniquely qualified to address Denise’s question considering that he trained in both cardiac surgery and interventional catheter-based techniques.

 About the Transfemoral and Transapical Approaches for TAVR

 In his response to Denise, Dr. Williams made several helpful distinctions about TAVR and the transfemoral and transapical approaches.
 He also referenced the transaortic approach which I was unfamiliar with.